Send calendar email updates

 When you update a calendar that you send by scheduled calendar email, a Calendar Email Status panel appears below the calendar, listing the events that you changed and indicating what part of the event has changed.
 The panel also shows the frequency of messages, when the last email was sent, and when the next update will be sent.

 The following picture shows updates for a schedule that is sent monthly and has been edited since the last email was sent.
 The dashed underline indicates that the description has changed.
-What other markers are there?
+What other update indicators are there?

 Scheduled email messages include two time periods: the current and an upcoming.
 For example, if you send email with a week's worth of events, the current week and the next week are sent.
 If an event that you add or update occurs beyond the time period that will be sent in your next scheduled email message, the changes will not trigger an update.